MicrosoftDocs/azure-devops-docs/docs/migrate/migration-troubleshooting.md

 ms.date: 05/17/2024
 ---

-# Troubleshoot migration errors
+# Resolve migration errors

 [!INCLUDE [version-lt-eq-azure-devops](../includes/version-lt-eq-azure-devops.md)]

-The data migration tool flags errors that you need to correct prior to performing a migration to Azure DevOps Services.
+The Data Migration Tool flags errors that you need to correct before you migrate to Azure DevOps Services.
 This article describes the most common warnings and errors that you might receive when you're preparing to migrate.
 After you correct each error, run the **migrator validate** command again to verify resolution.

-> [!NOTE]
-> We recommended that you use the [Migration guide](https://aka.ms/AzureDevOpsImport) to progress through your import.
-The guide links to the technical documentation as needed.
->
-> With the release of Azure DevOps Server 2019, the Team Foundation Server (TFS) Database Import Service was re-branded to become the data migration tool for Azure DevOps.
-The data migration tool, **TfsMigrator** has been renamed **Migrator** for short.
-The service still works exactly the same as the previous import service.
-If you're on an older version of on-premises with TFS as the branding, you can still use **Migrator** to migrate to Azure DevOps as long as you upgrade to one of the supported versions.
-For details, see [Migrate data from Azure DevOps Server to Azure DevOps Services](migration-overview.md).

 ## Resolve size warnings